paul-dobre/engg680_2024_fall/Lab_Assignment4/README.md

 Kaleigh Beer 30045758

-Assignment 3 is about learning to apply gradient descent and logistic regression methods to real data.
-This will reinforce what we have learned in lecture and also help us with our python skills.
+Assignment 4 is about learning to apply Machine Learning models to a real-world problem and data.
+We will also learn how to use Scikit and continuing to develop our skills on Python.